Life in the Adelaide Gaol

 Whippings were abolished in the Adelaide Gaol in 1976.
 The last whipping was performed in July of 1964.

 In 1888 a permanent gallows was incorporated in the upper level of A Wing in the New Building.
-This gallows was in use until 1950 when one of the “lookout towers” was converted and became the “Hanging Tower”.
+These gallows were in use until 1950 when one of the “lookout towers” was converted and became the “Hanging Tower”.

 The last hanging in South Australia was in 1964.